As mining curbs bite, India offers market to glut-hit iron ore

 Amid the shortage in local supply, iron ore prices in India are defying the global weakness.

-But miners make a profit of $15-$20 a tonne selling the same grade to local steelmakers, said Goel.
+But miners make a profit of $15-$20 a ton selling the same grade to local steelmakers, said Goel.